jawalsh/z652-Digital-Libraries-FA23/docs/week04.md

 # Week 4: Metadata 1

 ## Summary
 We will learn about what metadata is, different types of metadata, what it's used for, and why it's important.
 We will also learn about a few different major metadata application profiles (also known as schemas) commonly used in digital libraries.
+As we prep for writing out own metadata application profiles and building our CollectionBuilder sites more, we will also be practicing how to read and navigate documentation and how to write good documentation.

 ## Weekly Learning Objectives
 - _define_ metadata